 The rest is history – and history that’s still in the making.
-His latest venture, Jesmond Dene House, has been a tremendous success, winning AA Hotel of the Year in 2008, and his restless nature means he’s unlikely to rest on his laurels.
+His latest venture, gastropub Broad Chare in Newcastle, has been a tremendous success - and his restless nature means he’s unlikely to rest on his laurels.

 You get the feeling he’s got a lot more fish to fry in terms of new projects: the foodies of the regional can expect the 21 empire to transform and innovate – and reign for many years to come.